Native

 sacred petroglyphs.

-Harjo, who heads the Morning Star Institute, an Indian rights
+Harjo, who heads the Morning Star Institute, a Native American

-group, compared fry bread to a "lead Frisbee" and
+rights group, compared fry bread to a "lead Frisbee"

 "It's the connecting dot between healthy children and obesity,